 Abstract

 Syntactic structures convey not only event relationships (e.g., who did what to whom), but also certain emergent properties of events.
 For example, the double-object dative (“The nurse gave the doctor the stethoscope”) can convey successful transfer of possession, rather than just transfer to a location (as is conveyed by a prepositional dative like “The nurse gave the stethoscope to the doctor”).
 Six experiments provide evidence for a cognitive mechanism that is well positioned to underlie how linguistic communities acquire and potentially continue to tune the associations that allow structures to convey such emergent properties.
 Speakers first heard twelve picture descriptions, each using one of two suitable syntactic structures.
 Speakers then described the same twelve pictures themselves.
-These experiments showed that speakers were more likely to describe pictures using the same structures they heard them described with when speaking to the same interlocutor, when speaking to a different interlocutor, and when describing the same depiction of a different event.
-Two further experiments show that the effect is sensitive to different events with similar event-semantic properties being described within the same block of descriptions.
+Results showed that speakers were more likely to describe pictures using the same structures they heard them described with when speaking to the same interlocutor, when speaking to a different interlocutor, and when describing the same depiction of a different event.
+Two further experiments show that the effect is sensitive to the event-semantic properties of picturesdescribed within blocks of descriptions.
 This is the first report we know of such an effect, which we term syntactic entrainment.

 Keywords: Linguistic communication, language production, sentence production, syntactic production.